tarunkaushik/getdata/README.md

 ## Explaination of how the code works.

 ### Introduction
-The code is used to read data from 8 different text files and calculate mean and standard deviation for each variable of the dataset and also mean (or average) of each variable for each activity.
-I will first define the terms used in data.
+The code is used to read data from 8 different text files and calculate mean (or average) of select variables for each subject for each activity.
+The features selected should be either mean or standard deviation of meadurements.

 For code to run, following 8 files should be in the working directory
 * subject_test.txt